-Want to become a luxury realtor in Miami Beach?
+Want to become a Miami Beach Luxury Realtor?
 Ivan Chorney gave a great interview for The Millennials Guide to Real Estate, with a story on how to become successful with luxury real estate sales, and also some great insight into some of the big steps he took to get to the top.
 Properties like Architect Zaha Hadid’s home in the W Hotel, closed for 5.75 million and was featured in the LA Times and The Wall Street Journal.
-Additionally the interview traces Ivan’s career as a luxury realtor in Miami Beach.
+Additionally, the interview traces Ivan’s career as a luxury realtor in Miami Beach.

 TMGRS: What’s going on guys you’re watching The Millennials Guide to Real Estate, I’m Bradley Jared joined once again by Ivan Chorney and he is here to tell you about how he and his partner became the number one selling real estate team at the W Hotel and Residences here in South Beach.
 A beautiful building, multi-million dollar property and the flagship of the W brand.